f0ns1reviewed/CRTP/hands-on_11.md

-CRTP: Hands-On 11
+# CRTP: Hands-On 11

 ```
-• During additional lab time:
   • Use Domain Admin privileges obtained earlier to abuse the DSRM credential for persistence.
 ```

+## Obtaining DSRM credentials for persistence